Skip to main content

 Bradley Davis

-As Chancellor, Dr. Bradley Davis oversees the West Valley-Mission Community College District, which encompasses both West Valley College in Saratoga and Mission College in Santa Clara.
-Davis serves more than 16,000 students, partners with more than 1,400 employees represented by four labor unions, manages the District’s basic-aid financing structure and $225 million annual budget, and oversees the District’s $1 billion in construction bonds.
+As Chancellor, Dr. Bradley Davis oversees the West Valley-Mission Community College District, which encompasses West Valley College in Saratoga and Mission College in Santa Clara.
+He serves more than 16,000 students, partners with more than 1,400 employees represented by four labor unions, manages the District’s basic-aid financing structure and $225 million annual budget, and oversees more than $1 billion in construction bonds.

-Now in his sixth year as Chancellor, Davis brings with him more than 25 years of senior administrative experience in public higher education.
+Now in his seventh year as Chancellor, Davis brings more than 25 years of senior administrative experience in public higher education.

-Under his leadership, the district has waived tuition and enrollment fees for residents and waived parking, health services, and childcare costs for students at the two colleges.
-He has ensured that the district is 50% Law compliant, maintains one of the strongest full-time faculty ratios, and secured clean external audit reports each year.
+Under his leadership, the District has waived tuition and enrollment fees for residents, eliminated parking, health services, and childcare costs for students, and launched the first universal free meal program in the nation.
+He has ensured longstanding compliance with the 50 Percent Law, maintained one of the strongest full-time faculty ratios in the state, and secured clean external audit reports each year.

-Davis has also been a leader in creating professional development partnerships for classified employees with San Jose State University and developed a leadership academy for rising administrators.
-Additionally, he brought the College of Adaptive Arts, an equitable college experience for adults with disabilities, to the district, a first of its kind in the country.
+Davis has also expanded professional development partnerships for classified professionals with San Jose State University and developed a leadership academy for rising administrators.
+He brought the College of Adaptive Arts, an equitable college experience for adults with disabilities, to the District, a first-of-its-kind model in the country.

-During Davis’ tenure with the District, WVM successfully passed two facilities bond campaigns totaling more than $1 billion.
-Davis has also generated record-levels of philanthropic interest in the college, raising over $10 million in grants and $7 million in private gifts including $3.9 million.
-In all, chancellor Davis stewarded the construction of 14 new or renovated buildings across the district.
+During Davis’ tenure, WVM successfully passed two facilities bond campaigns totaling more than $1 billion.
+He has generated record philanthropic support for the colleges, raising over $10 million in grants and $7 million in private gifts, including $3.9 million, the largest philanthropic gift in District history to build the Kvamme Planetarium.
+In all, Chancellor Davis has stewarded the construction of 15 new or renovated buildings across the District.

-Prior to being selected as chancellor, Davis served as president of West Valley College for seven years.
-Before leading West Valley College, Davis served as Associate Vice Chancellor at the District.
-He set the strategy for the district's advancement, public communication, and human resources operations.
+Prior to being selected as Chancellor, Davis served for seven years as President of West Valley College.
+Before leading West Valley College, he served as Associate Vice Chancellor, setting strategy for the District’s advancement, public communication, and human resources operations.

 Brad Davis